Rights and Responsibilities

 - Be free from retaliation, from fear of retaliation, and from sex discrimination and sexual harassment at school, including dating abuse.

 - Have teachers and administrators who will follow all District policies related to known allegations of discrimination, harassment, hazing, bullying, and incidents that require mandatory reporting.
-Such known allegations/incidents must be reported to site administration immediately.
+Such known allegations/ incidents must be reported to school administration immediately.

 - Receive a copy of this Code.